-If your vendor's bank details change and a payment already in-flight will fail, or your vendor's bank holds a payment due to incorrect or incomplete beneficiary details, please contact Customer Support by clicking Contact us at the top of this page.
+If your vendor's bank details change and a payment already in-flight will fail, or your vendor's bank holds a payment due to incorrect or incomplete beneficiary details, please contact Customer Support by selecting Contact us at the top of this page.

-- International payments: Country information
+- Country information for international payments

-- International payments: Pay an international vendor
+- Pay an international vendor

-- International payments: Sync with accounting software
+- Sync international payments with accounting software

-- Video: Adding an international vendor
+- Video: Add an international vendor

 - Video: Paying international vendors electronically